m-salamon/kosher-cookbook/README.md

 # kosher-cookbook

-A Recipes Cookbook where users can interact socialy including uploading public recipes leaveing comments and feedback.
+A Recipes Cookbook where users can interact socially including uploading public recipes leaving comments and feedback.